-By definition a microadenoma is less than 10 mm in size.
-If the same tumour is greater than 10mm in size it is then considered a pituitary macroadenoma.
+By definition, a microadenoma is less than 10 mm in size.
+If the same tumor is greater than 10 mm in size, it is then considered a pituitary macroadenoma.
 Differences in presentation and imaging merely represent a difference in size rather than any fundamental difference in biology.

 A pituitary microadenoma is confined to the sella, and as such has no scope to produce symptoms due to mass effect.
 As such they are most frequently diagnosed as the result of investigating hormonal imbalance (usually excess production of one or more hormones).
-Rarely they can be an incidental finding, however as by their very nature microadenomas are difficult to identify on anything other than dedicated pituitary imaging.
+Rarely they can be incidental findings, however, by their very nature microadenomas are difficult to identify on anything other than dedicated pituitary imaging.

-Historically, before the advent of MRI, the pituitary was images with lateral skull x-rays (looking for remodelling of the pituitary fossa), and later with CT.
-Although CT was able to detect up to 80-90% of microadenomas between 5-10mm in size, it was highly technique and radiologist dependent, and had difficulty in identifying smaller nodules 2.
+Historically, before the advent of MRI, the pituitary was imaged with lateral skull x-rays (looking for remodeling of the pituitary fossa), and later with CT.
+Although CT was able to detect up to 80-90% of microadenomas between 5-10 mm in size, it was a highly specialized technique, radiologist-dependent, and had difficulty in identifying smaller nodules 2.

-MRI is the mainstay of imaging for pituitary microadenomas, and required dedicated pituitary sequences (thin slice, small field of view, dynamic contrast acquisition).
-Contrast enhanced MRIs have a sensitivity of 90%.
+MRI is the mainstay of imaging for pituitary microadenomas and requires dedicated pituitary sequences (thin slice, small field of view, dynamic contrast acquisition).
+Contrast-enhanced MRIs have a sensitivity of 90%.

-Post contrast and especially thin section dynamic contrast enhanced imaging is an important part of a pituitary MRI and has significantly improved diagnostic accuracy 2-3.
-Some often subtle morphology changes can be identified on non-contrast images however.
-These include bulkiness of the gland on the side of the microadenoma, subtle remodelling of the floor of the sella, deviation of the pituitary infundibulum 2.
+Post-contrast and especially thin-section dynamic contrast-enhanced imaging is an important part of a pituitary MRI and has significantly improved diagnostic accuracy 2,3.
+However, subtle morphology changes may still be identified in non-contrast images.
+These include bulkiness of the gland on the side of the microadenoma, subtle remodeling of the floor of the sella and deviation of the pituitary infundibulum away from the adenoma 2.

 dynamic sequences demonstrate a rounded region of delayed enhancement compared to the rest of the gland 1; it takes 90 to 120 seconds for microadenoma to enhance while the normal anterior pituitary takes only 60 to 80 seconds to enhance 6

-An important fact of life needs to be kept in mind when reporting pituitary MRIs: small pituitary incidentalomas are relatively common, with up to 2-30% of autopsies identifying small asymptotic microadenomas 4.
+An important fact of life needs to be kept in mind when reporting pituitary MRIs: small pituitary incidentalomas are relatively common, with up to 2-30% of autopsies identifying small asymptomatic microadenomas 4.

 Inferior petrosal sinus sampling